 - Damp the vacuum seal bags in

 And that’s it!
 You’ll plate up some tender pulled pork at just the right eating temperature.
 In case the portions exceeded the standard 5oz; consider adjusting the time to at least upward of 10 minutes or so.

 Something worth noting is that although this process suffices, for the most part, the bark of your meat may not come out as crunchy as before.
 If that’s of concern to you, it’s worth supplementing the boil with a slight broil on your grill grates.
 But if not, then you’re good to go.

 Alternative ways to Reheat Pulled Pork

 Steaming water despite being the recommended technique is not the only hack in the book.
-In fact, it works selectively to pork that has been previously stored in air-tight packaging.
-Say you skipped this part and have your pulled pork lying open in the freezer, there’s a couple of ways that equally work well.
+In fact, it works selectively on pork that has been previously stored in air-tight packaging.
+Say you skipped this part and have your pulled pork lying open in the freezer, there are a couple of ways that equally work well.

 - Re- grill

 The trick with this is to use the 2 zone fire setup technique.
 For those with a gas grill turn on one of the burners to a high leaving the other off or on extremely low.
 With a charcoal grill in use, heap the coals to one side only and allow the heat to rise and diffuse.
 Only when the temperature reads 225°F is it safe to layer the pulled pork.